©2020 Maggie Whitaker.

 Maggie Whitaker

 They received their BFA in Theatre Design at the University of South Florida and their MFA in Costume Design at the University of San Diego, California.
 In addition to their production work, they created a fully accredited BFA and MFA Costume Design Program for the Academy of Art University in San Francisco.
 Mx.
 Whitaker has written courses for both an online and onsite program that deal with the specific training of costume designers through individual project work as well as collaborations with the School of Acting and the School of Motion Pictures and Television.
 Their alumni have gone on to fellowships at Santa Fe Opera and American Conservatory Theatre, and can be found working in New York and Los Angeles.
+Ms. Whitaker is a member of United Scenic Artists Local 829.

 Privacy Settings